nightmare-tech/PWD_Vault/README.md

 ## Main Menu:
 The menu has 6 options:
 *1.'Enter Passwords':
-    This makes the user enter their strong passwords whichthey don't need to remember.
+    This makes the user enter their strong passwords or use a suggested 15 charcter password which they don't need to remember.
     !
 Just double check all the details or you would have to erase the whole file and start over !

 *2.'Read all the Passwords':